phrp720/aw-sync-suite/README.md

 - `datamanager`: Manages the data processing and pushing to Prometheus.
 - `settings`: Handles the configuration settings for the agent.
 - `util`: Contains utility functions such as health checks.
+- `scripts`: Contains the scripts to run the agent as a service.

 ### Settings